Anas-Anjum/bpp_l4_dataScience_project/README.md

 # Executive Summary
 As a Data Scientist working at one of the largest banks in the UK, the effects of fraud on the institution and on customers are all too apparent.
 Whilst there are many rules-based fraud detection systems utilised by the bank, the high false positive rates and inability to dynamically adapt to trends can lead to friction with genuine everyday customers.
 Using a dataset of anonymised credit card transactions, this project addresses the challenge of creating a model which can detect and predict fraud in an extremely imbalanced dataset where fraud only accounts for 0.172% of total volume (492/284,807).
 The main goal is to maximise fraud capture (Recall) whilst strictly limiting false positives to preserve systems integrity, operational efficiency and customer trust.
-This project implements an end-to-end data science pipeline built to demonstrate production-grade data engineering, machine learning, and interactive visualization practices:
+This project implements an end-to-end data science pipeline built to demonstrate production-grade data engineering, machine learning, and interactive visualisation practices:
 •	Data Infrastructure & Engineering: Designed an automated ETL1 pipeline using Python (Pandas2, NumPy3, SQLAlchemy4) that ingests raw transaction feeds, applies robust scaling4 to temporal and monetary features, and handles severe class imbalance using SMOTE5 (Synthetic Minority Over-sampling Technique) combined with Tomek Links6.
 •	Analytical Techniques & Modelling: Trained and evaluated multiple anomaly detection and supervised learning models (Logistic Regression, Random Forest, and XGBoost)7.
-Optimized thresholds using Precision-Recall (PR-AUC)8 curves rather than standard ROC-AUC9 to account for skewness.
+Optimised thresholds using Precision-Recall (PR-AUC)8 curves rather than standard ROC-AUC9 to account for skewness.
-•	Visualization & Reporting: Developed an interactive dashboard (Streamlit / Power BI) displaying key operational KPIs, real-time transaction scoring simulations, and SHAP (SHapley Additive exPlanations) visual insights for model explainability.
+•	Visualisation & Reporting: Developed an interactive dashboard (Streamlit / Power BI) displaying key operational KPIs, real-time transaction scoring simulations, and SHAP (SHapley Additive exPlanations) visual insights for model explainability.

 # ETL Pipline:
 1. Robust Scaling (Amount & Time)